What is the EES?

 https://travel-europe.europa.eu/ees_en

-Please note, this blog was written on 6th September 2024 and represents the information available at the time.
+Please note, this blog was updated on 1st November 2024 and represents the information available at the time.
 For up to date information, please always refer to the government websites.